aleshaleksey/fansys23/09-races.md

 - Cannot cross running water willingly.
 - Vulnerability to "divine" and "light" damage.
 - Anathema Sunlight: Takes 1 HP damage (light) per turn if exposed to _direct_ sunlight.
-- Creature of the Night: Disadvantage to to attack rolls, saves and WIS based rolls when outdoors in daylight.
+- Creature of the Night: Disadvantage to attack rolls, saves and WIS based rolls when outdoors in daylight.

 **Extra (24)**